-- (a) a full-time primary or secondary level course (see 3.4.4) involving daily attendance at an approved institution, that is recognised under the Student Assistance (Educational Institutions and Courses) Determination 2009 (No. 2) made by the relevant Minister under section 3(1) and 5D(1) of the Act - (b) a full-time primary or secondary level distance education course offered by an approved institution of type 3.4.2(a), 3.4.2(b), 3.4.2(d) or 3.4.2(e), provided that the course is accepted by the state or territory education authority as a satisfactory alternative to full-time daily attendance at school - (c) a full-time primary or secondary level course of home tuition that has been approved formally by the state or territory education authority as being a satisfactory alternative to a state or territory provided government curriculum. - (d) any other full-time secondary course at an approved institution, that is recognised under the Student Assistance (Educational Institutions and Courses) Determination 2009 (No. 2) made by the relevant Minister under section 3(1) and 5D(1) of the Act; - (e) a full-time tertiary course offered by an approved institution (see 3.4.2(c) or (f)), that is recognised under the Student Assistance (Educational Institutions and Courses) Determination 2009 (No. 2) made by the relevant Minister under section 3(1) and 5D(1) of the Act;
+- (a) a full-time primary or secondary level course (see 3.4.4) involving daily attendance at an approved institution, that is recognised under the Student Assistance (Educational Institutions and Courses) Determination 2009 (No. 2) made by the relevant Minister under section 3(1) and 5D(1) of the Act - (b) a full-time primary or secondary level distance education course offered by an approved institution of type 3.4.2(a) or type 3.4.2(b), provided that the course is accepted by the state/territory education authority as a satisfactory alternative to full-time daily attendance at school - (c) a full-time primary or secondary level course of home tuition that has been approved formally by the state/territory education authority as being a satisfactory alternative to a state/territory provided government curriculum. - (d) any other full-time secondary course at an approved institution, that is recognised under the Student Assistance (Educational Institutions and Courses) Determination 2009 (No. 2) made by the relevant Minister under section 3(1) and 5D(1) of the Act; - (e) a full-time tertiary course offered by an approved institution (see 3.4.2(c) or (f)), that is recognised under the Student Assistance (Educational Institutions and Courses) Determination 2009 (No. 2) made by the relevant Minister under section 3(1) and 5D(1) of the Act;